Apple is looking into Apple Watch Series 8 and Ultra microphone problems

-A new report by MacRumors now says that Apple is aware of these issues, and investigating them.
+A new report by MacRumors claims Apple is aware of these issues and is investigating them.
 A fix may be coming soon, given that Apple usually releases quick fixes for issues similar to this one.

 Apple memo hints a fix for Series 8 and Ultra microphone issues may be on the way

-We reported about the Apple Watch Series 8 and Ultra issues a few days ago.
-The reports said that affected devices had microphone issues which resulted in some features being disabled, including Siri and other apps.
+We reported about microphone issues in the Watch 8 and Ultra issues a few days ago.
+Multiple users have claimed in forums and chat boards that their devices had microphone problems that disabled some features, including Siri and other apps.
 The microphone reportedly stops working after some time, and the watch displays an error.

 A demonstrated example was the Noise app, which shows an error that says "Measurement suspended," followed by "The Noise app cannot check sound levels when Apple Watch is in Water Lock or while the microphone or speaker is in use."